 Sadie D. Patek Professor of Humanities Emerita at Stanford University, Marjorie Perloff is the author of many books and articles on on 20th and 21st century Poetry and Poetics, including, Frank O’Hara: Poet among Painters, 21st Century Modernism, and Unoriginal Genius: Writing by Other Means in the New Century, among others.
 Circling the Canon: The Collected Book Reviews of Marjorie Perloff, 1969-2016 has recently been published in two volumes by the University of New Mexico Press and Infrathin: An Experiment in Micropoetics is in press at Chicago.
 Perloff is currently working on the first English translation/edition of Wittgenstein’s Secret Notebooks 1914-16, to be published by Norton/Liveright in 2022.

 Poet and a scholar, Charles Bernstein is a foundational member and leading practitioner of Language poetry.
 From 1978 to 1981, alongside fellow poet Bruce Andrews, he published L=A=N=G=U=A=G=E magazine, which became a forum for writing that blurred, confused, and denied the boundary between poetry and critical writing about poetry.
 Since the 1970s Bernstein has published dozens of books, including poetry as well as essay collections, pamphlets, translations, collaborations, and libretti.
 His poetry has been widely anthologized and translated, and it has appeared in over 500 magazines and periodicals.
-His most recent book Topsy-Turvy will be released later this month by the University of Chicago Press.
+His most recent book Topsy-Turvy was published by the University of Chicago Press.

 Chief curator emeritus at the Bronx Museum of the Arts, Antonio Sergio Bessa, PhD, is an Adjunct Professor at Columbia University’s Teachers College, where he teaches Museum Education Issues.
 A distinguished scholar of concrete poetry, Bessa has organized several critically acclaimed exhibitions on themes related to text-based art.
 He also collaborated with Deborah Cullen at the 3rd Trienal Poli/Gráfica de San Juan Puerto Rico, in 2012.
 His essays on concrete poetry have been published in several anthologies, journals, and websites including ubu.com and fahlstrom.com.
 He is the author of Öyvind Fahlström: The Art of Writing, and editor of Novas: Selected Writings of Haroldo de Campos, and Mary Ellen Solt: Toward a Theory of Concrete Poetry.